Unsolved case

 In 2005, Blades' brother Tony Blades told the Daily Post that the family had avoided speaking to media for three decades because of the emotional toll, particularly on their mother, then in her 80s; their father had died without learning what happened to his daughter.
 A former Kawerau police officer later alleged that a former colleague, a traffic officer, had been involved in Blades' death — allegations that were strongly rejected by the former colleague's family.
 Based on these allegations, police used excavators in January 2012 to dig up the laundry floor of a Kawerau property where the former traffic officer had lived in the 1970s, but found nothing of interest.

 The case was revisited in July 2018 on TVNZ's Cold Case programme, in which detectives re-examined the original investigation files.
 Experts concluded the original inquiry had focused too heavily on the orange Datsun and may have misled witnesses through use of photographs that did not resemble Blades' hairstyle at the time of her disappearance.
 A detective involved in the review suggested gang members or their associates may have been connected to the disappearance, noting Blades had gang affiliations and that gang members may have been travelling the same road toward a gathering in Wellington that weekend.
-As of the available sources, the case remains unsolved and no one has been charged.
+At the time covered by the account, the case remained unsolved and no one had been charged.

 Key facts